fokstal/Studium/Readme.md

  ## Launch:
  1. Open the root folder of the project in the terminal.
- 2. Launch the project using the `docker-accose up --build` command.
+ 2. Launch the project using the `docker-compose up --build` command.
  3. Wait for installing all packages and dependencies.
  4. Go to the address "http:localhost:3000".

  ## Login:
  - Administrator:
- Login: admin
+ login: *admin*
- Password: adminadmin
+ password: *adminadmin*

  ---